Bushehr: Nuclear development

 Bushehr is twelve kilometres from the site of the Bushehr Nuclear Power Plant being built in cooperation with Russia.
 The work was begun by the Bonn firm Kraftwerk Union A.G., a unit of Siemens AG, which contracted to build two nuclear reactors based on a contract worth $4 to $6 billion, signed in 1975.

 Work stopped in January 1979, and Kraftwerk Union fully withdrew from the project in July 1979, with one reactor 50% complete, and the other reactor 85% complete.
 They said they based their action on Iran's non-payment of $450 million in overdue payments.
 The company had received $2.5 billion of the total contract.
 Their cancellation came following the 1979 Iranian Revolution.
-Iran subsequently requested that Siemens finish construction, but Siemens declined.
+Iran requested that Siemens finish construction, but Siemens declined.
 Shortly afterward Iraq invaded Iran and the nuclear programme was stopped until the end of the war.
 The reactors were damaged by multiple Iraqi airstrikes between March 1984 and 1988.

-In 1995, Russia signed a contract to supply a light water reactor for the plant (the contract is believed to be valued between $700 million and $1.2 billion USD).
+In 1995, Russia signed a contract to supply a light water reactor for the plant.
+The contract was believed to be valued between $700 million and $1.2 billion USD.
 The agreement calls for the spent fuel rods to be sent back to Russia for reprocessing.
-The plant started adding electricity to the national grid on 3 September 2011, and was officially opened in a ceremony on 12 September 2011.
+The plant started adding electricity to the national grid in September 2011.